Loahith/My_personal_portfoilo/README.md

+# 📝 Advorix Technologies - Task 1
-# 💼 Loahith V - Personal Portfolio Website
+## 💼 Loahith V - Personal Portfolio Website

+This project was developed as part of the Advorix Technologies internship program.

 Welcome to my personal portfolio website repository.

-This website showcases my skills, projects, internship tasks, and technical expertise as a Computer Science Engineering student.
+This website showcases my skills and technical expertise as a Computer Science Engineering student.

 ---

 ## 📌 About the Project